suvo-oko/linuxbootcamp/Week1/lab1.md

 If by any chance you didn't write down the public IP address, you can see it by running this command:

-`az vm list-ip-addresses -g cloudskills -n UbuntuVM1`
+`az vm list-ip-addresses -g cloudskillsrg -n UbuntuVM1`

 ## Open port 80 for web traffic